Professional Communication - Bachelor of Communication Studies

 Progression of Studies

-Students are responsible for ensuring they fulfill the prerequisite and/or co-requisite requirements of courses taken to complete the Bachelor of Communication Studies degree.
+Students are responsible for ensuring they fulfill the prerequisite and/or co-requisite requirements of courses taken to complete the Bachelor of Communication Studies.

 Minimum Transfer Grade for Credit